-The simplest way to reference an inscription in I.Sicily is in the form ISic0298.
-Each inscription in I.Sicily has a unique number: this is a four-digit number preceded by the ISic abbreviation, so e.g. ISic0298.
+The simplest way to reference an inscription in I.Sicily is in the form ISic000612.
+Each inscription in I.Sicily has a unique number: this is a six-digit number preceded by the ISic abbreviation, so e.g. ISic000612.
 (The number itself is without deeper significance, and only reflects the order in which texts were added to the corpus.)

-Each I.Sicily number can be resolved as a URI inthe form sicily.classics.ox.ac.uk/inscription/ISic0298.
-Since one of the primary aims of I.Sicily is to act as a concordance and unique identifier for Sicilian inscriptions, we hope that eventually use of the I.Sicily number will be enough to identify a text (not least because visiting the I.Sicily page for any inscription should provide access to all the other references for that inscription).
-The URIs can be used by any other online resource.
+Each I.Sicily number is in full an http URI in the form sicily.classics.ox.ac.uk/inscription/ISic000612.
+This URI resolves as the web HTML edition of the inscription.
+Since one of the primary aims of I.Sicily is identify, fully document, and disambiguate existing references to each inscription, we hope that eventually use of the I.Sicily number will be enough to identify a text.
+The I.Sicily record for any inscription should provide access to all the other references for that inscription.
+The URIs can in turn be used by any other online resource.

 Note that I.Sicily inscriptions can also be uniquely identified by the Trismegistos number.
-Users should note that there are very minor differences between how I.Sicily and Trismegistos identify a unique inscription, with the result that the alignment between these two resources is not 100% (it’s probably about 99.8%).
-It should also be noted that new material is usually added first to I.Sicily, and only subsequently assigned identifiers in Trismegistos.
+All Trismegistos numbers usually cross-reference I.Sicily numbers, and vice versa.
+Users should note that there are very minor differences between how I.Sicily and Trismegistos classify a unique inscription, with the result that an I.Sicily number may occasionally point to more than one Trismegistos number, or vice versa.
+It should also be noted that synchronisation between the two datasets is updated at irregular intervals, so new material may not immediately appear in both.

 How to search and filter the data in I.Sicily

 The landing page presents the primary search interface containing the first four of these search options.
 Separate pages present the museum database and the bibliographic database.
 In order to have a better understanding of the range of data held in I.Sicily and the potential limits to any search, we recommend that serious users consult the ‘data and data categories‘ page on this site.